codeation/it/README.md

 ## Download

 You can download the compiled binary `it` file on the ["releases"](https://github.com/codeation/it/releases) page.

+Github Actions builds binaries since v0.2.4 to prevent any corruption.
+Make sure the release is built from a signed commit.

-Please, check and verify the sha256 sum for downloaded files.
+Please, check and verify the sha256 sum for downloaded files from previous releases.

+The `codeation` GPG key (Id `A8109B6877BC845E`) is used to sign commits in the main branch.

 ## Issues